 Travelling to Srinagar from Kargil is an experience in itself.
 Surrounded by picture perfect sights, it barely seems real.
 You can stop in between for skiing or simply enjoying the sight of the snow.
 Once we reached Srinagar, we indulged in some shopping and sightseeing.
 We learnt a little more about water farming by traveling in the Shikara boats and also visited the floating market.
 The famous Dal lake is certainly a must-visit when visiting Kashmir.
 And how can I forget the houseboats in Srinagar that offer an experience that royal 5 star hotels may not be able to match as well.
 Of all the things to do in Srinagar, do not miss out on the houseboat!
 And with this city, our Ladakh itinerary of 7 days came to an end.

-Where We Stayed During Our 7 Days Ladakh Trip
+Hotels In 7 Days Ladakh Trip

 - During our trip, we stayed in Hotel Chalung in Leh.
 The hotel was simple and elegant offered beautiful views of the valleys all around us.
 The hotel was not in the centre of the city but it was roughly 2 km away from the main market.
 The food provided by the hotel was simply great.